 Tell your doctor or nurse if you:

-- Take any medications; you may have to stop.
-Some medications may change the way PDT works.
-Include the following:
+- Take any medications.
+You may have to stop taking some medications because they may change the way PDT works.
+Tell your doctor or nurse if you take any of the following:

 - Medications that require a prescription

 - Herbal remedies

 - Have had cold sores or shingles that keep coming back.

 - Currently have a cold sore or shingles outbreak.

 - Have porphyria, a rare disorder that makes your skin sensitive to the sun.

 - Are pregnant or plan to become pregnant.
 This medication has not been used with pregnant women, so we don’t know if it’s safe.